ra1u/redis-dart/README.md

 In near future:

 - Better documentation
 - Implement all "generic commands" with named commands
 - Better error handling - that is ability to recover from error
 - Spell check code

 ## Changes

+### 0.4.1
+- Command  raise error if used during transaction.

 ### 0.4.0
 - PubSub interface is made simpler but backward incompatible :(
 - README is updated